-What is an NDA?
+What is NDA?

-The involved parties in this contractual agreement will work with one another to protect confidential information.
-The agreement will guarantee that both parties won't reveal sensitive data to anyone during the agreement.
+The involved parties in this contractual agreement will work together to protect confidential information.
+The deal will guarantee that both parties won't reveal sensitive data to anyone during the agreement.

 - Secrecy Agreement (SA)